saisumanv/cv/README.md

-# cv
-Curriculum Vitae.
+Curriculum Vitae for academics.
+Modifications were done on the Overleaf CV template to make it easier for reserachers and academics.

+Improvements over the standard template:
+Bibliography for conferences and journals.
+References section is now easier.

+Installation:
+You need to use the latex pdflatex compiler.

 Modified from the template provided at: https://www.overleaf.com/latex/templates/moderncv-and-cover-letter-template/sttkgjcysttn